wuegaki/wuegaki.github.io/output.md

 - __Uegaki, Wataru__.
 2018.
 A unified semantics for the Japanese Q-particle _ka_ in indefinites, questions and disjunctions. _Glossa: a journal of general linguistics_.
 3(1), 14. [[DOI](http://doi.org/10.5334/gjgl.238)] (Open access)
 - Elliott, Patrick D., Nathan Klinedinst, Yasutada Sudo and **Wataru Uegaki**.
 2017.
 Predicates of relevance and theories of question embedding. *Journal of Semantics* 34(3): 547–554. [[DOI](http://doi.org/10.1093/jos/ffx008)]
 - **Uegaki, Wataru**.
 2016.
 Content nouns and the semantics of question-embedding. *Journal of Semantics* 33(4): 623-660. [[DOI](http://doi.org/10.1093/jos/ffv009)]

+### Refereed articles in books

+- **Uegaki, Wataru**.
+2014.
+Cross-linguistic variation in the derivation of alternative questions: Japanese and beyond.
+In Uli Sauerland and Luka Crnič (eds.), *The Art and Craft of Semantics: A Festschrift for Irene Heim*, 251-274.
+Cambridge, MA: MIT Working Papers in Linguistics. [[PDF](http://semanticsarchive.net/Archive/jZiNmM4N/Uegaki.pdf)]
 - **Uegaki, Wataru**.
 2012.
 Inquisitive knowledge attribution and the Gettier problem.
 In Maria Aloni, Floris Roelofsen, Katrin Schulz, Galit Weidmann-Sassoon & Matthijs Westera (eds.), *Logic, Language and Meaning: Selected Revised Papers from the 18th Amsterdam Colloquium*.
 LNAI, LNCS, Springer. [[DOI](https://doi.org/10.1007/978-3-642-31482-7_6)]
 - **Uegaki, Wataru**.
 2011.
 'Nearly free' control as an underspecified de se report. *Empirical Issues in Syntax and Semantics* 8: 511-536. [[PDF](http://www.cssp.cnrs.fr/eiss8/uegaki-eiss8.pdf)]